LibertyDSNP/spec/pages/Messages/Validation.md

 | 0.1     | Tentative |

 ## Purpose
-1. Describe the process of validating messages for inclusion in a batch
+1. Describe the process of validating messages for inclusion in a batch.

 ## Assumptions
 * All assumptions from [DSNP Messages](/Messages/Overview)